 He has received numerous awards for excellence in teaching, research, and service including the Louisiana State Arts Council Artist Fellowship Award for artistic excellence and the University Senate Chair Award from Louisiana Tech University.
 He has taught at the International Guitar Festival held at the The Hartt School, where he remains the only guitarist to be designated University Scholar for his research on the music of Villa-Lobos.
 He is Professor of Music and Chair of the Department of Music at the University of Montevallo.

-He is also a member of the Birmingham Art Music Alliance and President of the National Association of Composers/USA – Mid-South Chapter.
+He is also President of the National Association of Composers/USA – Mid-South Chapter.